fal-works/pdf-lib/README.md

   <strong>Create and modify PDF documents in any JavaScript environment.</strong>
 </div>
 <div align="center">
   Designed to work in any modern JavaScript runtime.
-Tested in Node, Browser, Deno, and React Native environments.
+Tested in Node and Browser environments.
 </div>

 <br />